 9. Don’t be afraid of reuse

 Although you must ensure you optimize your content for platforms you decide to use, that doesn’t mean starting from scratch every time.
 It’s feasible to create a compelling piece of content that works across a range of networks with minor tweaks for each one.
-Also, don’t be afraid of reposting content.
+Also, don’t be afraid to repost content.
 If you have an especially great post that got traction, multiple airings can be beneficial – just don’t spam feeds with the same post several times per day.

 10. Remember that offline exists

 You can get a long way online, and potentially get the word out on a worldwide basis, regardless of whether the business media takes an interest in what you do.
 But don’t forget that the real world exists, too.
 Look for local events, exhibitions, breakfast meetings, and niche publications that may help you spread the word.
-With the right mix of outlets and people, they should all support each-other, feedback crossing divides to better everything from your next live presentation to an upcoming shoot for Instagram.